Skip to content

 The levels are additive, meaning that some assets may only require the requester`s manager approval while others may require additional approval steps by the asset owner and even more critical assets may require a third approval step by special approvers.

-The three levels of approval are the following:
+The three common levels of approval are the following:

 1. Approval by the requester’s manager or his/her delegates.
 This level may be sufficient for assets that are moderately critical.